Sure, we say we’re sustainable as hell, but what does that really mean?

 - Documents and inventory are kept and distributed electronically to minimize paper waste.
 All customers, clients, employees, and partners are encouraged to store and view inventory and invoices electronically.

 - All office & warehouse paper supplies and envelopes are reclaimed materials.

-- Where possible, office electronics and fixtures are reclaimed rather than purchased new.
+- Where possible, office and warehouse electronics and fixtures are reclaimed or built rather than purchased new.

 - Sometimes we feed everybody pie.